tlevine/cluster/readme.md

 want to write a "dev-run" script that runs the worker in a non-parallelized manner so that you can develop without pushing .

+### Configure workers
+A Bone worker corresponds to a user account on a POSIX system.
+To add workers to Bone, add the username and hostname to the `WORKERS` array in `~/.bonerc` on the box from which you are controlling the workers.
+(I call mine "desk".)
+If you have several cores on one computer, you might want to create two bone accounts on one computer in order to use its multiple cores.

+    $ cat ~/.bonerc
+    WORKERS=( bone@192.168.1.103 bone@triquetrum bone@foo.thomaslevine.com bone2@triquetrum )

+All of Bone's communication with nodes happens over SSH, so the other part of the configuration is making sure that SSH is running on the workers and that one of your desk's SSH keys is authorized on each worker.
+If you're using Beaglebones, you can do this by copying the public key when you image the microSD cards.

 ### Running
 The cluster is controlled from one terminal with the program `bone` installed.
 You run it like this.